gvwilson/tidynomicon/cleanup.md

 (And notice also that we are slicing, *then* extracting the column containing the countries.
-We did, in a temporary version of this script, peel off the countries, slice those, and then wonder why our main data table still had unwanted data at the end. igilance, my friends.
+We did, in a temporary version of this script, peel off the countries, slice those, and then wonder why our main data table still had unwanted data at the end.
-Vigilance shall be our watchword, and in light of that, we shall first test our plan for converting our strings to numbers:
+Vigilance, my friends---vigilance shall be our watchword, and in light of that, we shall first test our plan for converting our strings to numbers: